 “MANY OF THE FURNISHINGS AND HOUSEHOLD ITEMS HAVE BEEN PRESERVED ALMOST AS IF THE RESIDENTS ONLY JUST STEPPED OUT, BUT NEVER TO RETURN.”

 Hillary House represents a significant part of Aurora’s history, not only for its architectural significance in its Gothic Revival style, but also the fact that it was home to three generations of medical practitioners, during a time when developmental medical research took us from leeches to penicillin.
 Dr. Robert Hillary, for whom the house is named, had served on village council, was Surgeon-Major of the 12th York Rangers, and participated in Aurora life through contributions to the agricultural fairs, leading the village orchestra, and delivering lectures and readings at the Mechanic’s Institute.
 Dr. Hillary took ownership of the house in 1876, and his descendants went on to live there for another ninety-nine years.

 So to the fundraiser.
 The maintenance and upkeep of this significant heritage building takes money, and there aren’t many sources available.
 The Provincial and Federal governments contribute some monies, but most of the funding relies on grant applications which are never guaranteed.
 The money raised through the upcoming Hillary House Ball will go to help preserve and protect this gem, an important aspect of Aurora’s history.

 If you can and would like to attend, please contact the Aurora Historical Society.
-By contributing, you’ll be doing so knowing that your donation will be “just what the doctor ordered” for the continued health and well-being of one of Aurora’s lovely old grand examples of our rich history.
+By contributing to Hillary House Ball, you’ll be doing so knowing that your donation will be “just what the doctor ordered” for the continued health and well-being of one of Aurora’s lovely old grand examples of our rich history.

 REFERENCES & CREDITS